How to appeal against your Council Tax bill

 Appeals against Council Tax liability, discounts, reductions and exemptions

-To do this write to us, stating that you’d like to make an appeal and detailing your reasons why.
+To do this contact us using our online Council Tax form, stating that you'd like to make an appeal and detailing your reasons why.

 If you make an appeal you must continue paying the instalments shown on your bill.

 The Valuation Office Agency values domestic properties for Council Tax.
 This valuation is used to set your Council Tax band.
 You might need to contact the Valuation Office Agency if you think your Council Tax band is wrong.

 You can find out more about when you can challenge your band and what you need to do on the Challenge your Council Tax band GOV.UK webpage.
 If you challenge your band, you must continue to pay Council Tax at your current band until your appeal is decided.

 You can contact the Valuation Office Agency on the Contact the Valuation Office Agency GOV.UK webpage.
 If you are unable to use the online service you can also contact the Valuation Office Agency on 03000 501 501.

 If you haven't found what you are looking for use our online contact form.